ansible-community/community-website/pages/contact-us.md

         </li>
         <li>
           <a href="https://forum.ansible.com/c/help/"
-             target="_blank">Get help by asking questions directly to the Ansible community.</a>
+             target="_blank">Get help by asking questions directly to users of Ansible.</a>
         </li>
       </ul>
-    <p>If you still have questions or need help, you can get in touch with the Ansible community team at Red Hat&reg; by emailing <a href="mailto:ansible-community@redhat.com">ansible-community@redhat.com</a></p>
+    <p>If you still have questions or need help, you can get in touch with the Ansible Catalyst team at Red Hat&reg; by emailing <a href="mailto:ansible-catalyst@redhat.com">ansible-catalyst@redhat.com</a></p>
   </div>
 </div>
 <hr class="contact-page-rule" />